THE MEANING OF HUMAN-COMPUTER INTERACTION

 attitude, add that what has been expressed in the present text is the ultimate ex-ante preventive measure.

-Let me terminate by also
+Let me terminate by also reminding that

-is hidden behind vague expressions such as Experiencing
+hidden behind vague expressions such as Experiencing

 memory loss - poor judgment - and confusion, Trouble handling money responsibly and paying bills, or Taking longer to complete normal daily tasks.